Previous slide

 We’ll work with you to create a custom plan that fits your budget and style, and we’ll handle all the details from start to finish.
 So whether you’re looking for a new vanity or a complete overhaul, we can help.
 Give us a call today to get started.

-The city recognizes 15 neighborhoods within city limits.
+The city recognizes 15 neighborhoods within city limits:

-The Spanish and Mexican governments offered concessions and land grants from 1785 to 1846 forming the Ranchos of California.
+The Spanish and Mexican governments offered concessions and house grants from 1785 to 1846 forming the Ranchos of California.
 Culver City was founded on the lands of the former Rancho La Ballona and Rancho Rincon de los Bueyes.
 When Culver City was founded, native, Hispanic or Latino people were not allowed to purchase property.

 The weekly Culver City Call was the first newspaper in the community.
 The paper was founded in 1915.